 Welcome to Honors US History 9!
 I look forward to getting to know you all next school year.
 In the meantime, before we meet . . .

-Both of Incidents in the Life of a Slave Girl and The Narrative of the Life of Frederick Douglass are available in several editions and forms and can be easily located in libraries and bookstores.
+Both Incidents in the Life of a Slave Girl and The Narrative of the Life of Frederick Douglass are available in several editions and forms and can be easily located in libraries and bookstores.
 The Classic Slave Narratives edited by Henry Louis Gates, Jr. is a nice edition and includes both the story of Harriet Jacobs and Frederick Douglass.
 However, both slave narratives are also available in full text online at the following addresses.

-“Incidents in the Life of a Slave Girl” by Harriet Jacobs
+Incidents in the Life of a Slave Girl by Harriet Jacobs

-“Narrative of the Life of Frederick Douglass” by Frederick Douglass
+Narrative of the Life of Frederick Douglass by Frederick Douglass

 honorsbanner